AdiChat/TroubleShoot/README.md

 10. delete-files-with-path-or-file-name-exceeding-255-characters [Solved] <br>
 11. Error-EACCES-permission-denied [Solved] <br>
 12. usr-bin-env-node-No-such-file-or-directory [Solved] <br>
-13. PG::ConnectionBad: could not connect to server [Solved][To be updated]
+13. PG::ConnectionBad: could not connect to server [Solved][To be updated]<br>
+14. CSS not loading in Rails app deployed to Heroku [Solved]: [see](https://github.com/AdiChat/TroubleShoot/tree/master/CSS%20not%20loading%20in%20Heroku%20for%20Rails%20app)<br>